Dorothea of Brandenburg

-Dorothea of Brandenburg (1430/1431 – 10 November 1495) was a Hohenzollern princess who became a Scandinavian queen by marriage under the Kalmar Union.
-She was Queen of Denmark, Norway, and Sweden from her marriage to King Christopher III in 1445 until Christopher died in 1448.
-As the wife of King Christian I, Dorothea was Queen of Denmark from their marriage in 1449 and Queen of Norway from 1450 until Christian's death in 1481.
-She was also Queen of Sweden during Christian's reign in that kingdom from 1457 to 1464.
-She served as interim regent during the interregnum in 1448, and as regent in the absence of her second spouse during his reign.
-She was the mother of two future kings of Denmark: John (r.
-1481–1513) and Frederick I (r.
-1523–1533).
+Dorothea of Brandenburg (31 December 1430 – 10 November 1495) was Queen of Denmark, Norway, and Sweden under the Kalmar Union as the consort of first Christopher III of Denmark and later Christian I of Denmark.
+She served as interim regent during the interregnum in 1448 and as regent in the absence of her second spouse during his reign.
+She and Christian had three surviving children: John, Margaret, and Frederick, of whom John served as king of the union and both sons served as kings of Denmark and Norway.

 Early life

-Dorothea was born in 1430 or 1431 to John, Margrave of Brandenburg-Kulmbach, and Barbara of Saxe-Wittenberg (1405–1465).
-She had two sisters: Barbara (1423–1481), who became Marchioness of Mantua, and Elisabeth (14??-1451), who became Duchess of Pomerania.
+Dorothea was born in 1430 or 1431 to John, Margrave of Brandenburg-Kulmbach, and Barbara of Saxe-Wittenberg (1405–1465), the daughter of Rudolf III, Duke of Saxe-Wittenberg.
+She had two sisters: Barbara (1423–1481), who became Marchioness of Mantua, and Elisabeth (1425- after 13 January 1465), who became Duchess of Pomerania.

 From about the age of eight, she lived in Bayreuth, where her father was ruler.
-In 1443, Christopher of Bavaria, the newly elected King of Denmark, Sweden and Norway, inherited Oberpfalz close to Bayreuth, and a marriage was suggested between Christopher and Dorothea to secure her father's support for Christopher's power over his German domain.
-The engagement was proclaimed prior to the application of Papal dispensation for affinity in February 1445, which was approved 10 March.
+In 1443, Christopher of Bavaria, the newly elected King of Denmark, Sweden, and Norway, inherited Oberpfalz close to Bayreuth, and a marriage was suggested between Christopher and Dorothea to secure her father's support for Christopher's power over his German domain.
+The engagement was proclaimed prior to the application of Papal dispensation for affinity in February 1445, which was approved on 10 March.